Vaccines – A Few More Things to Consider

 When it comes to vaccines, some vaccines indeed contain a substance known as “Thimerosal,” which is a mercury-containing preservative.
 This type of mercury turns into ETHYLmercury in our bodies, not METHYLmercury.
 So that’s not entirely terrible.
 The good news is that they have taken this out of vaccines for children.
 However, that leaves some still available for adults.

 This is not to suggest you should avoid vaccines, though.
 It’s just something to consider.
 Is “less toxic” better than “toxic”?
 Of course, it is.
 The real question is, how willing are you to avoid “less toxic”?
 For instance, if you’re willing to walk away from vaccines due to the ethylmercury, are you also ready to walk away from fish?
-Better yet, are you willing to walk away from your cosmetics, makeup removers, mascara, eye moisturizers, ear, eye, and nose drops, eye ointments, medicated sprays (and so on) that also contain ethylmercury?
+Better yet, are you willing to walk away from your cosmetics, makeup removers, mascara, eye moisturizers, ear, eye, and nose drops, eye ointments, and medicated sprays (and so on) that also contain ethylmercury?
 Some are.
-Some didn’t know that was an issue and really just wanted something to complain about.
+Some didn’t know that was an issue and just wanted something to complain about.
 Regardless, these are just things to consider.

 As for the contaminants… these tend to be relatively safe for most people.
-However, they can be pretty dangerous for those who happen to be allergic to various things.
+However, they can be pretty dangerous for those allergic to various things.
 So, for instance, if you have an egg allergy, flu vaccines can be particularly hazardous because (for example) the flu vaccine is made in eggs, and some of that material will likely end up in the vaccine.
 It’s a bad idea for these people.
 But each vaccine has its own level of risk.
 Understand that there isn’t going to be much you can put in your body that will not have some risk.
 Even water carries risks.

 Other Things to Consider